WandaVision Official Trailer: What In Tarnation

-Much like with Doom Patrol, that show we all know and watch regularly, I’m an expert on WandaVision.
+Much like with Doom Patrol (which was just renewed for season 3), that show we all know and watch regularly, I’m an expert on WandaVision.
 So in watching the official WandaVision trailer this week, nothing came as a surprise.
 (That was convincing, right?)

 image via Marvel Studios and Disney

 Thank you for asking.
 As a certified WandaVision authority–I took the test and everything–I can tell you.
 And I’m definitely not reading off a card.